I think it's always good to show what a client can expect to receive when hiring me to photograph a property.

 Property photography is quite simple in theory, as it's mostly wide angle photos of a room.

 However, a lot comes into play, and each shot I take actually takes a few minutes to set up in terms of organising the furniture, plumping cushions, organising the curtains to fall a certain way, getting rid of kitchen clutter, and I also like to switch on all the lights usually too.

 Then the actual camera takes about 1-4 minutes to set up for each photo.

-I get the camera to a specific height that's best for interior photography, I get the camera completely level both on a horizontal and vertical plane by using the spirit levels on my tripod. - This ensures that all the walls are as straight as possible and not distorted, so that in post production it takes less time and manipulation of the image.
+I get the camera to a specific height that's best for interiors photography, I get the camera completely level both on a horizontal and vertical plane by using the spirit levels on my tripod. - This ensures that all the walls are as straight as possible and not distorted, so that in post production it takes less time and manipulation of the image.

 I then manual focus the camera to the main point of the room to ensure that everything I need to be in focus will be.

 After that I'll dial in the camera settings manually to ensure the correct depth of field, and the right about of light will be entering the camera to get a perfectly exposed photograph.

 I bracket the photos too, so I'll take 7 different exposures of each shot ranging from very dark, to very light and over exposed.
 This is to give me options in the edit after and so that I've got the entire range of light to play with.